 As Chief Executive of IFB my role is wide and varied, primarily it is to provide leadership, strategic vision and direction to the business and specifically demonstrate how these delivered effectively transform the business.
 As leading digital SME We’ve led some pretty amazing firsts for Scotland, first commercial Broadband network, first WiFi enabled City project, first large scale Cloud based data backup service and first true, pure fibre network to the premise.
 In parallel to leading IFB there is a lot of hard work goes on to creating and maintaining relevant external relationships with all forms of stakeholders needed to invest in IFB and on the wider Digital economy in Scotland, the UK and Globally.
 Closely connected to this vision I have been fortunate enough to have been part of SDI and SE learning journeys to the US West and East Coasts gaining significant and relevant high growth tech sector insights.
 Additionally I continue to play an active part on the Scottish Government’s Digital Public Services Advisory Board, The Robert Gordon University Industry Advisory Group, The Robert Gordon’s College Development Committee.
 These are challenging, exciting and extremely rewarding times for our industry and my goals while chairing ScotlandIS is that together with our members and partners of all sizes help further establish Scotland as a place that educates, develops and delivers people, businesses and organisations that lead and compete globally.

-Andrew’s previous jobs have included Chief Technology Officer at Administrate, one of Scotland’s fast growing technology businesses, specialising in training management software, COO with mobile apps developer Kotikan, where he built an Engineering department of 20 talented software experts, developing industry leading apps for clients such as Skyscanner, The Fringe and FanDuel.
+Andrew’s previous jobs have included Chief Technology Officer at Administrate, one of Scotland’s fast growing technology businesses, specialising in training management software, CTO with mobile apps developer Kotikan, where he built an Engineering department of 20 talented software experts, developing industry leading apps for clients such as Skyscanner, The Fringe and FanDuel.
 Since graduating from the University of Edinburgh in 2003, Andrew has been involved in various software companies and open source groups both in Scotland and in Silicon Valley.
-He has been a founding member of 3 different startups and is working hard to support the software community locally and abroad.
+He has been a founding member of many different startups and is now focusing his efforts on open source projects, working hard to support the software community locally and abroad.

 I am a Director of Head Resourcing, one of Scotland’s leading IT, Digital and Business Change recruitment consultancies.
 I joined Head Resourcing in 2005, when the business was a boutique firm, employing 10 members of staff with a turnover of £7.5m.
 Since joining Head Resourcing, I have been instrumental to the growth and transformation of the business, which is now widely recognised as a market leading recruitment business to clients across a range of sectors, employing 73 members of staff with a turnover of £43million.
 I have operated in the Scottish IT market for over 15 years and held senior positions with two Scottish based IT consultancy organisations prior to joining Head Resourcing.
 I am extremely passionate about the Scottish IT & digital skills industry and lead a number of key industry events designed to facilitate collaboration and knowledge sharing.
 These include a quarterly Scottish IT Directors’ Forum, which attracts between 12-15 IT Directors from a range of sectors across Scotland and an IT Skills Panel, an initiative designed to look at how organisations can work collaboratively to address the short, medium and long term IT skills needs of the industry.
 I am also a member of the Women in Technology Steering Group established by ScotlandIS earlier this year and am going to be a contributor to the Gender work stream of the Scottish Digital Skills Programme, commencing later this month.